 Many herbal supplements have been found to be effective ways to get menopause relief.
 Herbal supplements for menopause are particularly helpful for those worried about the long-term risk of menopausal hormone therapy.
 That being said, remember to always consult with your primary physician before taking any of the below at the time of menopause.

 - Flaxseed contains high levels of lignans which have been associated with balancing female hormones like estrogen and progesterone, the two main hormones associated with menopause.

 - Ginseng and St. John’s Wort are thought to assist in boosting your mood and helping to ease sleeplessness.

 - Evening Primrose Oil is believed to mitigate hot flashes and body chills.

 - Chasteberry is used by many women to reduce anxiety and other PMS-related issues.

 We sourced the best of these ingredients to create our 40+ Hormonal Wellness formula to help support you and all women through these changes (and more).

 At Wile, we only make use of the best quality natural ingredients to form part of our menopause supplement.
 Our natural menopause treatments are made to support you on your period journey after 40.
 We want you to know, woman to woman, that the diagnosis of menopause does not have to be the only thing that defines this time in your life.

 Menopause might be inevitable, but it doesn’t have to rule your life.
 We’re changing the narrative with our menopause-friendly editorial policy, and we want you to join us.
-Try our 40+ Hormonal Wellness supplement made especially with aging women in mind.
+Try our 40+ Hormonal Wellness supplement made especially with women of this lifephase in mind.

 This article is intended for informational purposes and is not intended to replace a one-on-one medical consultation with a professional.
 Wile, Inc researches and shares information and advice from our own research and advisors.
 We encourage every woman to research, ask questions and speak to a trusted health care professional to make her own best decisions.